President Biden should restate his commitment to reforming democracy in his first joint address to Congress

 As he makes his first annual address to the nation, President Joe Biden confronts a truly historic set of challenges – from a global pandemic and its economic devastation, to the moral imperative to advance racial justice, boldly tackle the climate crisis and restore democratic norms in the wake of a violent insurrection at the U.S. Capitol.

-Here’s why we’re all in for H.R.1, and why we’re encouraging President Biden to voice his support during his address to the nation:
+Here’s why we’re all in for S.1, and why we’re encouraging President Biden to voice his support during his address to the nation:

 #1: It Protects Our Right to Vote